 2. Set Performance Goals

-Before you begin testing, you need to decide what your desired performance goals are.
-This means looking at Key Performance Identifiers (KPIs).
+So, before you begin testing, you need to decide what your desired performance goals are.
+This means looking at Key Performance Indicators (KPIs).

 Here are the KPIs you should consider for mobile app testing: